ismailza/ismailza/README.md

 - 🌱 I’m currently learning **Software Engineering and Integration of Computer Systems**

-- 👀 I’m interested in **Software Engineering and Artificial Intelligence...**
+- 👀 I’m interested in **Blockchain and Artificial Intelligence...**

 - 📫 How to reach me **ismailza407@gmail.com**